 Setting our boundaries and sticking to them, showing self-kindness, putting ourselves first, respecting ourselves.
 Displaying this behaviour is a clear demonstration to the people around us, as to what is acceptable and what is unacceptable.

 This can be so very important in our role as a carer.
 For example, it may pave the way for a more balanced caring role of a parent, between siblings.
-Or simply foster positive and supportive relationships in your life.
+Or simply foster positive and supportive relationships in our life.

 But ultimately, our relationship with ourselves is of the highest importance.
 Get that right, and all other relationships can further bloom.

-As PairedLife puts it:
+As PairedLife puts it,